 Relating Unit Sizing To Perceived Probability (Manually)

-This is a strategy that I’ve used for a while.
+This is a strategy that we’ve used for a while.

 Let’s assume for the sake of maths for a second that all plays are at +100.
 Meaning you should be needing a 55% perceived probability edge to take this play.